ntschutta/jQuery_workshop/README.txt

 The labs are found, shockingly, in the labs folder.
 The shells for all the examples are there - named, I hope, in a meaningful way.
 For those that like to read ahead, the lab_finished folder contains...you know, if you can't figure that out on your own, you should probably just delete this directory right now.

 Anyway, I hope this workshop is fun, meaningful and helps you get a solid understanding of just what jQuery can do.
 I'm particularly excited about jQuery mobile...I think that's going to be a Really Big Deal (TM).

+For those that are curious about *me*, here's my bio:
+Nathaniel T. Schutta is a senior software engineer focussed on making usable applications.
+A proponent of polyglot programming, Nate has written two books on Ajax and speaks regularly at various worldwide conferences, No Fluff Just Stuff symposia, universities, and Java user groups.
+In addition to his day job, Nate is an adjunct professor at the University of Minnesota where he teaches students to embrace dynamic languages.

+You can follow me on Twitter: @ntschutta
+You can read my mostly dead blog: http://www.ntschutta.com/jat/